 Youth deer and duck hunts are offered at the M. Barnett Lawley Forever Wild Field Trial Area (FWFTA) in Hale County.
-The hunts usually take place in late-November through January.
-Registration begins in the fall.
+The hunts will take place late November 2018 through January 2019.
+Registration will be open open from August 13 through October 14, 2018.
+Hunters will be selected via a computerized, random drawing after registration closes.

 Registration is only available to parents or adults who are at least 21 years old and have a Conservation ID (CID) number.
 A hunting license is not required at the time of registration.
 However, if selected during the random draw, you must have a valid hunting license to accept the hunt permit.
 If selected for a hunt, you will receive an email requesting you validate/accept the permit.
 Once the permit is accepted, you will receive an email with the hunt details.